essif-lab/framework/docs/project.md

 ## Acknowledgement

-This site is part of the eSSIF-Lab project that has received funding from the [European Union’s Horizon 2020 Research and Innovation Programme] under grant agreement Nº 871932.
+This site is part of the eSSIF-Lab project that has received funding from the [European Union's Horizon 2020 Research and Innovation Programme] under grant agreement Nº 871932.